How Many Paragraphs Are in 500 Words? A Guide for All Essays

 1. General Guidelines for Page Count

-• Single-spaced: 500 words will be approximately 1 page.
+Single-spaced: 500 words is usually about 1 page.

 2. Factors Affecting Page Count